forumone/CDT-ADPQ/README.md

 ## Server setup
 The application expects to be deployed using Parse and ElasticSearch.
 To initialize the various Classes and indices run `npm initialize`.
 With the configuration or environment variables defined this will create the appropriate classes on Parse and indices on ElasticSearch.

+The files and directories in `/cloud` are copied to the Parse `cloud` directory.
+Before running you will need to run `npm install` to install the appropriate packages.
+Configuration for ElasticSearch and SendGrid need to be added to `/cloud/cloud/app.js` and `/cloud/cloud/jobs.js`